-The appearance of CVG is quite distinctive and making a clinical diagnosis is usually easy.
+The appearance of CVG is quite distinctive, and making a clinical diagnosis is usually easy.
 The challenge is to diagnose underlying or associated conditions accurately.
 The physician must be aware of the common associations and corresponding differential diagnosis.
 Cutis verticis gyrata now falls under three categories: primary essential, primary nonessential, and secondary.
 Primary essential CVG has no other associated abnormalities.
 Primary nonessential CVG is associated with intellectual disability, neuropsychiatric disorders, seizures, schizophrenia, cerebral palsy, ophthalmologic abnormalities such as cataracts, strabismus, retinitis pigmentosa, and blindness.
 The IQ of these patients is rarely over 35, and they may present with microcephaly, static encephalopathy, and convulsions.

 Secondary cutis verticis gyrata has been reportedly associated with pachydermoperiostosis (idiopathic hypertrophic osteoarthropathy), cerebriform intradermal nevus, acromegaly, and other less frequent cause of CVG such as inflammatory diseases of the scalp, scleromyxedema, leukemia, lymphoma, syphilis, acanthosis nigricans, neurofibromas, nevus lipomatosus, tuberous sclerosis, cylindroma, Ehlers-Danlos syndrome, amyloidosis, diabetes mellitus, cutis laxa, intracerebral aneurysm, cutaneous focal mucinosis and the misuse of anabolic steroids.
 Chromosomal abnormalities such as Turner syndrome, Klinefelter syndrome, Noonan syndrome, Beare-Stevenson syndrome, and fragile X syndrome also have correlations with CVG.

 The patient should be aware of cutis verticis gyrata classifications and most importantly the associations relating to CVG.
 The benign nature must be made clear to the patient.

 Cutis verticis gyrata is essentially a benign process.
 However, an interprofessional team that involves shared decision making is vital.
-Handling of primary CVG and its secondary associations involves a multispecialty approach to improve outcomes and decrease morbidity.
+The handling of primary CVG and its secondary associations involves a interprofessional approach to improve outcomes and decrease morbidity.
 The work-up should include dermatologists, pediatricians, internists, primary care providers, nurse practitioners, and geneticists to ensure consideration of all possible underlying conditions.
 For surgical correction, a combined approach involving dermatologists and plastic surgeons is often necessary.
-An interdisciplinary team approach including the physician specialties cited along with nursing personnel is a prudent approach to care in this condition, providing the best chance for an optimal outcome.
+An interdisciplinary team approach, including the physician specialties cited along with nursing personnel, is a prudent approach to care in this condition, providing the best chance for an optimal outcome.
 Dermatology nurses and nurse practitioners participate in patient and family education, arranging follow-up, and coordinating information exchange between the team members.
 [Level 5]